voytas75/PowershellFramework/README.md

 8. **Startup Banner Option:** Decide whether to display a startup banner when loading the framework.
 Customize the banner to display essential information or updates.

+9. **Snippet Filtering:** Easily refine your snippet selection through a user-friendly filtering feature, enabling precise access to the code functionalities you need.
+Added in 0.2.5.

 ### Aspects' ideas

 [Aspects' ideas](./helpers/Aspects.md)